Portrait by Joanne Crawford, June 2024

 Hi, I’m Ria.

 I make small batch clothing and accessories from local, traceable wool.
-I hand dye my garments with homegrown and foraged native plants, handmaking each piece to create a locally made, long-lasting, and unique product that works with, not against, the environment.
+I hand dye my garments with homegrown and foraged plants, handmaking each piece to create a locally made, long-lasting, and unique product that works with, not against, the environment.

 My knitwear is designed for longevity and made to be cherished, looked after, and passed on.
 I take pride in showcasing the natural hues and qualities of British wool – a soft, warm, and durable textile.